-The biggest negative is that turning the pages is a little difficult.
+The biggest negative is that turning the pages can be a little tricky at times, until you get used to it.
 However, there is a benefit to this: The pages have slots which means you can take them out of the planner and then write on them and then put them back in.
 Therefore, if you buy any of the add-ons, you can put them wherever you like, and if you put too many add ons in your planner you can buy expanded discs which is helpful.

 Using & Decorating the Happy Planner

-I would love to be someone who decorates her planner, but if I’m being honest, it’s not something I really want to spend time on when I’m busy.
+I would love to be someone who decorates her planner to perfection, but if I’m being honest, it’s not something I really want to spend time on when I’m busy.

-Each month also comes with a “pre-month” page where you can write what you have been loving in different categories, who’s birthday it is that month, and then major holidays which have spaces for you to fill in.
+Each month also comes with a “pre-month” page where you can write what you have been loving in different categories, whose birthday it is that month, and then major holidays which have spaces for you to fill in.
 This is a cute aspect of the planner that helps it stand out from the rest.